Updated January 10, 2021, 9:50 am.

 - Tweetsie Railroad- Tweetsie Christmas began the weekend of November 13!
 Masks are required for employees and guests inside the park.
 Special offer: 2020 Season Passes are also good for the 2021 season.
 More information here.

-- Sugar Mountain Resort- Open as soon as weather permits.
+- Sugar Mountain Resort- Open now.
 Operating with best practice guidelines from the NC Ski Areas Association’s Ski Well, Be Well guidance.
 See more about best practices here.

-- Beech Mountain Resort– Open as soon as weather permits.
+- Beech Mountain Resort– Open now.
 Operating with best practice guidelines from the NC Ski Areas Association’s Ski Well, Be Well guidance.
 See more about best practices here.

 - Hawksnest Ziplines and Snow Tubing- Reservations available!
 Face masks or buff must be worn by guests and staff during zip tours.
 Routine sanitizing of equipment and limited occupancy on the tours help keep everyone safe, and staff temperatures are checked daily.
 See more about enhanced policies here.